After lockdown measures forced many staff to work from home in 2020, NatWest set out to rethink how it assesses its emissions

 At first, this seems like a victory in the reduction of own operations emissions.
 The travel ban had the largest impact with a 65 per cent reduction in Scope 3 business travel emissions.
 It wasn't all Covid related, as the greening of the grid had a positive impact as well.
 We can't rule out reductions due to the reduced capacity and closure of some of the offices although the energy reductions were somewhat less than anticipated as Covid-19 health and safety requirements meant that HVAC (heating, ventilation and cooling systems) had to be run 24/7 to flush out any chances of the virus lingering in the offices.

-Colleagues that could, were working from home from March.
+Colleagues that could, were working from home since March 2020.
 As the short term solution to the Covid-19 crisis turned into a longer term obligation, there was a real concern that emmisions saved from office building closures, were now being generated in the homes of colleagues.

 To get to net zero in 2020, the Group would be offsetting emissions through a tree planting initiative.
 Measuring Scopes 1, 2 and 3 (business travel) emissions was the easy part and the group had been doing this for years.
 Capturing colleague emissions on the other hand was a new challenge.
 Sure, colleagues had been doing some working from home, but for some it was more of a time to get away from the distractions of the office to focus on a piece of work or catch up on admin.
 With smarter technology and devices, more and more of our tasks have become digitised.
 Colleagues no longer need to be tied to an office, and, for many, work can be done from any location that has a WIFI connection.
 Despite the technical ability to work remotely, there had been a relatively slow move to working more flexibly.
 The Covid-19 restrictions, however, emptied office buildings and fast-tracked remote working from home in an unprecedented way.